Spectral Convergence of Complexon Shift Operators: Preliminaries

 \subsection{Graphon}

 The works \cite{RuiChaRib:J21, RuiCha:C20} utilize the notion of \emph{graphons} to study the transferability of \gls{GSP} among different graphs that admit similar patterns.
 A graphon is the limit object of a dense graph sequence \cite{Lov:12}.
 It is defined as a symmetric measurable function $W:[0,1]^2\to[0,1]$.
-For a graphon, we can also define the homomorphism density.
-Given a graph $G$ and graphon $W$, its homomorphism density is defined as